Pir Gee

 Nova Fast Moderate Yes (macOS only)

 While Sublime Text leads in sheer speed, Cursor and VS Code win in capability, especially when AI assistance is a priority.
-Zed strikes a sweet balance with ultra-low latency and collaborative power.
+Zed strikes a sweet balance with ultra-low latency and collaborative coding power.

 Best Extensions to Boost Productivity